Anders Holch Povlsen

-Anders Holch Povlsen (born 4 November 1972) is a Danish billionaire, CEO and sole owner of the international retail clothing chain Bestseller (which includes Vero Moda and Jack&Jones), a company founded by his parents.
+Anders Holch Povlsen (born 4 November 1972) is a Danish billionaire, CEO and sole owner of the international retail clothing chain Bestseller (which includes Vero Moda and Jack & Jones), a company founded by his parents.
 He is the largest shareholder in the British internet fashion retailer ASOS and second-largest in German internet clothing retailer Zalando.
-He is also the largest individual private landowner in the UK.
+He is the largest individual private landowner in the United Kingdom, due to vast tracts of land he owns in the Scottish Highlands.

 As of September 2022, Povlsen was listed as the richest Dane with a net worth estimated at US$11.3 billion.

 Early life

 Anders Holch Povlsen was born in 1972 to Troels Holch Povlsen and Merete Bech Povlsen.
 The family's first clothing store opened in 1975 in the small Danish town of Brande, with a population of 7,000.

 Other outlets soon followed.
-Povlsen was only 28 when his father made him the sole owner of Bestseller.
-The family also has an interest, along with two Danish partners, in Bestseller Fashion Group China, a company that designs its own collections for 5,000 stores in China.
+Povlsen was 28 when his father made him the sole owner of Bestseller.
+The family has an interest, along with two Danish partners, in Bestseller Fashion Group China, a company that designs its own collections for 5,000 stores in China.

 Povlsen has a BA degree from Anglia Ruskin University, and his alma mater gave him an honorary doctorate in 2015.

-Career
+Business career

 In 2013, Povlsen bought a 10% stake in the German internet clothing retailer Zalando, becoming its third largest shareholder.
 Povlsen already had a 27% stake in ASOS.com, the largest UK internet-only fashion retailer.

 In October 2019, Povlsen's net worth was estimated as US$8.0 billion, making him the wealthiest person in Scotland.

-As a landowner
+Heartland A/S, which is Povlsen's holding company, is seated in Aarhus.
+Besides Bestseller, they own shares in FC Midtjylland, STYLEPIT and Nemlig.com and are in the process of acquiring Karup Airport.